joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Git and Github</summary>
-<p>Know the importance of using version control.
+<p>We expect fellows to know the importance of using version control.
 Know how to create a git repository and execute basic git commands</p>
 <ul>
 <li>git init</li>
 <li>git add <filename></li>